workroomprds/StaySharp/README.md

 So I think that testers need special attention to help them stay interested.

 And that's what this repository of exercises is for.

+##Testing?
+There are plenty of exercises and ideas for motivating people, and I expect that many here will be adapted from existing ideas.
+However, I want _all_ the exercises we keep in this repository to be relevant to testers and testing, in content, form, audience, aim, or some other facet.